-The Supplemental Agreement has an initial term that ends upon the 36-month anniversary of the date the sNDA is approved by the FDA, unless the Supplemental Agreement is terminated sooner: (1) by mutual agreement of the parties, (2) by either party for convenience following eighteen months' prior written notice of termination to the other party, (3) upon the termination of the Company's license agreement for the product with BMS, or (4) upon the dissolution or termination of the Company, other than in connection with or following the assignment of the Supplemental Agreement.
+The Supplemental Agreement has an initial term that ends in March 2014, unless the Supplemental Agreement is terminated sooner: (1) by mutual agreement of the parties, (2) by either party for convenience following eighteen months' prior written notice of termination to the other party, (3) upon the termination of the Company's license agreement for the product with BMS, or (4) upon the dissolution or termination of the Company, other than in connection with or following the assignment of the Supplemental Agreement.
 In addition, either party may terminate the Supplemental Agreement: (a) within 60 days after written notice in the event of a material uncured breach of the Supplemental Agreement by the other party, or (b) immediately, if the other party becomes insolvent or admits in writing its inability to pay its debts as they become due, files a petition for bankruptcy, makes an assignment for the benefit of its creditors or has a receiver or other court officer appointed for its properties or assets.